ebullient/obsidian-theme-ebullientworks/README.md

 - (0.3.25) "Suppress/remove this theme's checkbox styles"
     Set this to true if you are going to use your own task snippet (💡 Check out [Snippetor](https://github.com/ebullient/obsidian-snippetor)!)

+- (0.6.1) "Suppress/remove this theme's tag styles"
+    Set this to true if you are going to use your own tag snippet

 - (0.5.x) "View header actions to the left"
     Set this to true if the view header is visible, and you want the controls on the left side of the tab contents, rather than the right.